arbakker/ngr-atom-test/README.md

 # ngr-atom-test

-repository for testing INSPIRE:ATOM services on NGR
+Repository for testing harvesting of `INSPIRE Atom` on NGR for OpenSearch.

 ## Open Search URLS